laravel/vapor-docs/1.0/projects/domains.md

 ## Requesting an SSL Certificate

-Before associating a domain to an existing Vapor environment, you must have a valid SSL certificate.
+Before attaching a domain to an existing Vapor environment, you must have a valid SSL certificate.
 Vapor offers free, automatically renewing SSL certificates for your Vapor environment through AWS Certificate Manager.

 Typically, users choose the "us-east-1" region for their certificate, which is the required certificate region for all environments using API Gateway 1.0.
 However, environments using API Gateway 2.0 or Load Balancers require a certificate in the same region as the project.